-Borodinsky bread or borodino bread is a dark brown bread of Russian origin, traditionally sweetened with molasses.
+Borodinsky bread or Borodino bread is a dark brown bread of Russian origin, traditionally sweetened with molasses.
 Every single Russian is familiar with the taste of this bread, and it is especially popular among the older generation.
 It is one of the most favourite varieties of bread in Russia.
-Borodinsky is loved not only for its flavour profile but also the abundance of health benefits that come from eating whole grains, and especially rye.
+Borodinsky is loved not only for its flavour profile but also for the abundance of health benefits that come from eating whole grains, and especially rye.

-All Russian breads have denser texture.
+All Russian bread have a denser texture.
 The authentic 1939 recipe was patented by the Soviet government as a standard of the Borodinsky bread.
-It contains mainly coarse rye flour (with no wheat flour or white flour would came out too heavy) and rye malt (it’s next to impossible to find real Russian red rye malt at any grocery store), a hop-based starter (sourdough -would take 4-5 days to prepare), molasses, and coriander (I don’t like it, so I used fennel) for flavouring.
+It contains mainly coarse rye flour (with no wheat flour or white flour would come out too heavy) and rye malt (it’s next to impossible to find real Russian red rye malt at any grocery store), a hop-based starter (sourdough -would take 4-5 days to prepare), molasses, and coriander (I don’t like it, so I used fennel) for flavouring.
 So I adapted the original recipes and came up with this very easy and flavourful loaf.
 And the taste is honestly just as good.

 This bread is a wonderful sandwich bread!!
 Just perfect with cream cheese.
 I also suggest an assortment of cold meats, pate, crunchy pickles, smoked salmon, fresh garlic…

 - 1 1/4 cups Water - 80-90°F/26-32c

 - 2 tbsp Butter - softened or margarine

 - 1 1/3 cups Whole wheat flour

 - 1 1/2 tsp Salt